areumhan0423/Mini-Python-Projects/README.md

 5. [Password Manager](https://github.com/areumhan0423/Mini-Python-Projects/blob/main/Password%20Manager.py)
 This is a password manager operating with a cryptography module.
-It handles the password by creating a file if not exist already, and then appending it to the list as the user adds new items.
-It also allows users to view the password in an organised format.
+It handles the password by creating a file if not exist already, and then appending it to the list as the user adds new items while allowing users to view the password in an organised format.